asquare004/Fake-News-Detection-System/README.md

 # Fake News Detection System

 ## Backend Design:
 We use a simple Request Response Architecture here.
-We will use REST API's to communicate with ML model.
-Here we have used Flask to create API endpoints.
+We  use REST API's to communicate with ML model.
+We have used Flask to create API endpoints.

 ### API Endpoint: